top of page

 6. Confusion: Sometimes we don't know how to feel after a loss.
 This is especially true when the loss comes as a surpirse, or for those of us who may have had a complicated relationship with the deceased, as an example.
 Disorientation is common, as we may experience a sense of ungroundedness during periods of change.

-7. Hopeless: Despair and hopelessness are additional symptoms of depression and can occur during the grief process.
+7. Hopelessness: Despair and hopelessness are additional symptoms of depression and can occur during the grief process.

 Physiological Responses to Grief